dhanesh686-m/Secure-Chat-Application/README.md

    Replace /path/to/local/server.py with actual path and filename of your server.py file

-# Connect EC2 instance using .pem file
+# Connect EC2 Instance Using .pem File

   1.Locate Your .pem File 📂